 Social distancing policies don’t mean that socializing stops.
 Virtual karaoke is a great opportunity safe socialization where the players can have fun and make friends while enjoying the benefits of music.

 When making the content, choose an appropriate level of challenge, and make them fun!
-At televeda, we host sing-a-long classes for our members to enjoy music from throughout the decades.
+At televeda, we've hosted sing-a-long classes for our members to enjoy music from throughout the decades.
 We take recommendations for songs they want to sing, record the music, create lyric screens, and then connect the seniors through a shared love of music.

-At televëda, we host several classes that use the benefits of soothing music to enhance our seniors’ health.
-Our weekly Zen Flow class combines meditation, slow movements, and a sound bath for a well-rounded class that supports physical and mental health.
-These sound baths use a combination of Tibetan singing bowls and gongs to envelope class attendees with soothing, overlapping vibrations that promotes healing, reduces pain, and brings a sense of calmness to the listener.
+Televeda has hosted several classes that use the benefits of soothing music to enhance our seniors’ health, including a Zen Flow class that combined meditation, slow movements, and a sound bath for a well-rounded class that supports physical and mental health.

 Zen Meditation involves observing thoughts and feelings, as well as becoming in tune with the nature of one’s body.
 Practicers sit upright and follow the movement of their breath as they let go of all judgements.
 Some of the various benefits include reduced stress, better pain management, stronger immune systems, and lowered blood pressure.